potaty/Gilt/README.md

-## Gilt - A Github Client implement by react-native (android version).
+## Gilt - A Github Client implement by react-native.
+Get the real experience of Github!

 **Method:**